siddy81/Siddys-Shelly-Smart-Home/docker/readme.md

 # Shelly Control Center

-This repository contains the Docker configuration for the **Shelly Control Center** container, which combines OpenSSH and the Mosquitto MQTT broker.
+This directory contains the Docker configuration for the **Shelly Control Center**.
+The container bundles OpenSSH, Mosquitto, InfluxDB, Telegraf and Grafana in a single image so you can capture MQTT messages from your Shelly devices and visualise them directly in Grafana.

 ## Prerequisites